Print

 2. Cook potatoes.
 If your potatoes are small, leave them whole; if they’re bigger, cut into 1-inch chunks.
 Place in a pot, add enough water to cover by about 2 inches, plus a heaping teaspoon of salt.
 Cover and bring to a boil.
 Then reduce the heat to low and simmer until they can be pierced with a fork, 12 to 15 minutes, being careful not to overcook them.

 5. Meanwhile, cook tofu.
-While the veg are happening, start the tofu.
+While the veg are happening, cook the tofu.
 Slice the pressed block into 8 slabs and lay them in a single layer on the cutting board.
 Sprinkle the top-facing side with salt, pepper, and garlic powder.

 6. Heat a large non-stick skillet over medium heat and add enough oil to cover the bottom.
 Add tofu in a single layer seasoned-side down, then season the top-facing side.
 Cook until a golden crust forms on the bottom, about 8 minutes, then flip and brown the other side; do not flip/move the tofu unless absolutely necessary.